 During her White House years of "life on the merry-go-round in an elevator with the Roosevelts," Mrs. Butturff wrote many fascinating letters to her family detailing her varied experiences as a White House staff member.
-In 1984, these letters were edited by Ruth K. McLure and published as Eleanor Roosevelt, An Eager Spirit: The Letters of Dorothy Dow 1933 - 1945.
+In 1984, these letters were edited by Ruth K. McLure and published as "Eleanor Roosevelt, An Eager Spirit: The Letters of Dorothy Dow 1933 - 1945."
 In 1946, she transferred to the correspondence section of the Executive Office of the President, soon moving to Office of Presidential Appointments, where she remained until her retirement in 1957.

 Dorothy Dow married Robert R. Butturff on October 20, 1934.
 He died on February 15, 1976.
-Mrs. Butturff was a resident of Silver Spring, Maryland.
+Dorothy Dow Butturff died on July 20, 1995 in San Francisco.